5 Other Reasons for a Missed Period Besides Pregnancy

 #2 Aggressive exercise or a change in routine

 If you’ve recently started exercising, it could also be a reason for your missed period.
 On the other hand, if you have started on a new routine such as taken up a night job or started staying awake late in the night, it could also be a cause.
 However, your cycle would be back to normal once your body adjusts to the routine.

 What you can do: Take it easy and go slow.
 Look for ways to relax and rejuvenate after work by taking up yoga or meditation.

 Yes, this is another health problem that stress could trigger!
-If you’re undergoing stressful situations in life such as a painful divorce, breakup, death of a near one or even work related issues, it could lead to hypothalamic amenorrhea or a late period.
+If you’re undergoing stressful situations in life such as a painful divorce, breakup, death of a dear one or even work-related issues, it could lead to hypothalamic amenorrhea or a late period.